sansneo/prime/README.md

 go install golang.org/x/tools/cmd/goimports@latest
 ```

-You can run the `kubectl`, `aws-cli` and `terraform` as Docker containers (this requires the containerd and docker services to be running)!
+You can run the `kubectl`, `aws-cli` and `terraform` as Docker containers.
+This requires the containerd and docker services to be running.

 ### Flatpaks
 Add the Flathub remote